Drugs and Other Mind Thrashers

 Magic mint: Street name for salvia divinorum

-Marijuana: an intoxicant in popularity second to alcohol; dried flowers and leaves of cannabis hemp smoked for euphoric effects.
-For more information click here
+Marijuana: an intoxicant in popularity second to alcohol; dried flowers, leaves, stems and seeds of the hemp plant cannabis sativa; smoked for euphoric effects.
+The main active chemical in marijuana is abbreviated 'THC.'
+For more information

 MDA: Of amphetamine family